Varying-Vagrant-Vagrants/VVV/docs/en-US/basic-usage.md

 ## Reloading `vvv-custom.yml`

 If you make any changes to your config file, they won't take immediate effect.
-For changes to take hold, restart VVV using `vagrant reload`
+For changes to take hold, restart VVV using `vagrant reload --provision`